 “On the one hand, companies must integrate sustainability as a fundamental value and take responsibility for their own value chain, their own human rights footprint and for social and environmental sustainability.
 On the other hand, it involves developing profitable solutions than can have a positive impact on the world – turning sustainability into good business.”

-One of the first projects is a solutions platform for creating sustainable businesses in the Arctic.
-In brief, a solutions platform starts with a risk and opportunity analysis and bringing together relevant companies in a specific region or to address a specific issue.
-After the initial phase, the companies identify areas in which they can create commercially successful solutions to a problem and then help each other to implement these solutions.
+One of their first projects is creating sustainable businesses in the Arctic.
+The companies identify areas in which they can create commercially successful solutions to a problem and then help each other to implement these solutions.
 The process is facilitated by UN Global Compact Norge and its partners.

 “Sustainability is the greatest business opportunity of our time.
 Good business is about selling solutions that people and the planet need.
 The UN Sustainable Development Goals list the problems the world is facing, and companies have to devise products and services to address these.
-The Sustainable Development Goals are therefore like a menu of things companies can earn money on,” says Gabrielli.
+The goals are like a menu of things companies can proft from,” says Gabrielli.

 He believes that we are approaching a turning point for corporate sustainability.
 This means that products and solutions whose aim is to make the world a better place are becoming very interesting, even to those who put profit first.